 Use the search to find what you are looking for

-Every hospital in England, Wales and Northern Ireland with an A&E department should have a MUO/CUP assessment service.
+Every hospital trust in England, Wales and Northern Ireland should have a MUO/CUP assessment service.
+(Scotland does not fall under the NICE CUP Guideline but has very similar processes.)
 The NHS standard target interval between urgent GP referral and first hospital appointment is 2 weeks throughout the UK.
 But many CUP patients will present as acutely ill, via emergency services, without seeing their GP first, and become recognised as a case of metastatic Malignancy of Undefined primary Origin (MUO).

 If you have MUO, or suspected CUP, in you should be seen by the hospital MUO/CUP Team.
 In theory, the core of the hospital CUP multidisciplinary team (MDT) in England, Wales and N. Ireland includes:

 The hospital staff you are likely to see initially will be the oncologist of the CUP team and the CNS.
 They will be able to involve imaging and other specialists to consider each patient’s case in detail.
 The CNS is particularly important for patients.
 Patients should meet their local CUP clinical nurse specialist (CNS) within two weeks of referral (within one working day for inpatients) and be supported through investigation and treatment by the CUP CNS.

 In patients of poor performance status, where further investigation is not appropriate, early referral to palliative care should be made.

 This is the theory following the NICE Guideline and the Peer Review Measures which assess a hospital trust’s performance.
 However, not all hospitals are fully compliant, with a fully functioning CUP Team.
 If you want to see how different hospitals in England and Wales were rated for their CUP services in the external peer review exercise of 2016 you will find the report here.